oracle/truffleruby/doc/user/jruby-migration.md

 (also know as `javax.script`), the Bean Scripting Framework (BSF), JRuby Embed (also known as Red Bridge), and the JRuby direct embedding API.

-It is recommended that TruffleRuby is embedded via the Polyglot API, which is part of GraalVM.
+Thes best way to embed TruffleRuby is to use the Polyglot API, which is part of GraalVM.
 The API is different because it is designed to support many languages, not just Ruby.